IBM/mas-tas-appconnect-flows/README.md

 ![Test the flow](/Pics/Test_Flow.png)

-With these in hand, you can use a tool such as Postman along with a payload from the TRIRIGA pre-requisites to test if the flow is working properly.
-If there are no errors you should see your payload populate in TRIRIGA.

 ### TRI2MX for Person

 Follow the same steps as above and import the TRI2MX Person flow instead of MX2TRI.

+## Step 3 - Test the Flows

+With these 3 steps completed, you can use a tool such as Postman along with a payload from the TRIRIGA pre-requisites to test if the flow is working properly.
+If there are no errors you should see your payload populate in TRIRIGA.

 ## References
 [Mapping Document](/docs/TRIRIGA_Maximo_Field_Mapping-Final.xlsx)